scoutred/blog/content/post/2016/autocad-and-kml-downloads-for-parcel-lot-lines.md

 A few details to note:

   - The target parcel will be highlighted in red for convenience.
-  - The scale is in feet which is great for figuring out lot dimensions
+  - The scale is in feet which is great for figuring out lot dimensions.
   - This is all official data from government GIS departments, but the data is not a replacement for a proper survey.

-If you would like to download an example AutoCAD export, [click here](https://cdn.scoutred.com/web-static/download/examples/parcel-id-923640.dxf)
+If you would like to download an example AutoCAD export, [click here](https://cdn.scoutred.com/web-static/download/examples/parcel-id-923640.dxf).

 I hope you enjoy the new feature.
 If you have any questions or comments, don't hesitate to reach out: [hello@scoutred.com](mailto:hello@scoutred.com).